Which Is Better? A String Inverter or a Microinverter System?

-Let’s find out why so many Solaray customers are now choosing solar systems powered by revolutionary Enphase technology, even when they don’t have a shaded roof.
+Let’s find out why most Solaray customers choose solar systems powered by revolutionary Enphase microinverter technology, even when they don’t have a shaded roof.

-A solar inverter converts DC power from the solar panels to AC power that is compatible with your home.
-The inverter is the working part of the system, making it a critical component of the system as it is the component most likely to break.
+Let’s start with the basics; a solar inverter converts DC power from the solar panels to AC power that is compatible with your home.
+The inverter is the working part of the system, making it critical to the performance & reliability of your system as it is the component most likely to break.

-With a string inverter (or central inverter), a string of panels is connected in series.
-This means the string is limited to the output of the worst performing panel.
+With a string inverter (or central inverter), panels are connected in series.
+This means the string is limited to the output of the worst-performing panel.
 In series, the voltage of each panel is added together but not the current.
 It’s the inverter’s job to try and track the maximum power point, but it can only ‘see’ a string of panels, it doesn’t know how much power each panel is producing.

 Solar panels are manufactured with a power tolerance.
-Each manufacturer is different, however, the better brands tend to have a +3% range.
-For example, a 330W panel from LG Solar will be anything from 330W up to 340W.
+Each manufacturer is different, however, the better brands tend to have a +5W range.
+For example, a 405W panel from REC Solar will be anything from 405W up to 410W.
 The only way to take advantage of this is to have a system with panel-level output, otherwise, you will be outputting power at the rate of the worst panel in your array.
-At best this will be at the panels’ rating, at worst it may be much less.
+At best this will be at the panels’ rating, at worst it may be much less (see the next point for more on this).

 The star performer in this test was LG Solar; their 300W panel produced a test result of 307W.
-This is in line what we have seen from our LG Solar systems installed across NSW and emphasises the importance of buying good quality panels.
+This is in line with what we have seen from our top-of-the-range solar systems from REC Solar installed across NSW, and it emphasises the importance of buying good quality panels.

-Trees are not the only thing that affects solar output
+Trees are not the only thing that affects a solar system’s output

 Solar panels work on light (not heat) and so the glass on the solar panels needs to be clean and free of debris for the panel to be at peak performance.
 Shade from trees is an immediate obstruction that obviously impacts output, but it is the build-up of dust, pollen and pollution over the course of a few months that will typically go unnoticed.
 This is critical because even if you monitor the output on your central inverter, how are you to know if one panel is underperforming?